ExeClim/Isca/docs/source/modules/mixedlayer.rst

     eff_heat_capacity * dTs/dt = - corrected_flux

 Optional Q-flux
-^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^
 The slab ocean model only communicates between grid-boxes in the vertical (i.e. air-sea exchange) but does not represent any horizontal transport (i.e. no north-south or east-west communications between grid cells).
 An idealised horizontal transport can be included using an ocean heat flux (Q-flux).
 Atmospheric heat transport is more realistic with an ocean heat transport.

+Isca is able to calculate an analytic Q-flux, appropriate to an aquaplanet, following Merlis et al 2013 [MerlisEtAl2013] if ``do_qflux`` is True.
+Additionally, an analytic warmpool can be added  by setting ``do_warmpool``.
+The warmpool structure is set in ``Isca/src/atmos_param/qflux/qflux.f90``.
+Alternatively an arbitrary Q-flux may be read from a file if ``load_qflux`` is True.

-Adding a Q-Flux to Isca is a three step process.
-It involves running a control experiment, creating a NetCDF Q-flux file offline and then passing this file to the model via the python interface run script.
+In the case where both a specific SST distribution (e.g. AMIP climatology) and closed surface energy budget are desired, a Q-flux input file can be generated by running a control experiment with the prescribed SST, creating a NetCDF Q-flux file offline and then passing this file to the model via the python interface run script.

 1. Run a prescribed experiment (i.e. a control) using either observations, AMIP or similar.

-2. Using the prescribed SST field and the surface fluxes from step 1 create the Q-flux file.
+2. Using the prescribed SST field and the surface fluxes from step 1, create the Q-flux file.
 This is an offline script that is run independently of the model.
 An example script is shown in: ``src/extra/python/scripts/calculate_qflux/calculate_qflux.py`` but you can create your own script to do this depending on your application.

 3. Add the Q-Flux file to the ``inputfiles`` in the python run script (same as you would for ozone, land etc).
 Then in the ``mixed_layer_nml`` namelist in the python run script set ``load_qflux`` to True, ``qflux_file_name`` to the name of the input file (don't include the .nc extension) and ``qflux_field_name`` is the Q-flux variable name in the file.